abhijeetmanhas/sunpy/docs/dev_guide/extending_fido.rst

   Note that ``\`` is used to escape the special character ``.``.

 * ``pattern`` becomes ``'{}/{year:4d}/{month:2d}{day:2d}/satname_{SatelliteNumber:2d}_{Level:1d}_{:6d}{hour:2d}{minute:2d}{second:2d}_{:2d}.fits'``.
-  Note the sole purpose of ``pattern`` is to extract the information from matched url, using :func:`parse`.
+  Note the sole purpose of ``pattern`` is to extract the information from matched url, using :func:`~sunpy.extern.parse.parse`.
   So the desired key names for returned dictionary should be written in the pattern within ``{}``, and they should match with the ``attr.__name__``.

 *  ``register_values()`` can be written as: